Membership

 We also have a category of membership called the McMurtry Circle, at $500.
 Members of the McMurtry Circle receive the members’ book, a certificate of appreciation signed by our founder, the Hon.
 R. Roy McMurtry, and a charitable donation receipt for $425.
 Editor-in-Chief Professor Jim Phillips is a member of the McMurtry Circle, and encourages others to join.
 Society President Robert Sharpe used to be a member but has now become a patron.
 Finally, to respond to some of our members who tell us that they want to support the Osgoode Society but do not want our membership book, we have a ‘Membership – No Book’ category at $60.

-The benefits of membership other than the members’ book and being able to support the most successful legal-historical organization in the common law world, include a regular newsletter giving notice of our events (five between January and April 2023 and more in the fall) and other news, the ability to buy our optional extra books at a discount price compared to that charged by the publisher, and participation in our book sale specials – a bulk discount at any time and special sales at year’s end.
+The benefits of membership other than the members’ book and being able to support the most successful legal-historical organization in the common law world, include a regular newsletter giving notice of our events (five between January and May 2025) and other news, the ability to buy our optional extra books at a discount price compared to that charged by the publisher, and participation in our book sale specials – a bulk discount at any time and special sales at year’s end.

 Optional Extras